 Columbus is a very large city located in the state of Ohio.
 With a population of 907,971 people and 249 constituent neighborhoods, Columbus is the largest community in Ohio.

 Also of interest is that Columbus has more people living here who work in computers and math than 95% of the places in the US.

-The per capita income in Columbus in 2010 was $24,721, which is upper middle income relative to Ohio, and middle income relative to the rest of the US.
-This equates to an annual income of $98,884 for a family of four.
+The per capita income in Columbus in 2018 was $32,481, which is upper middle income relative to Ohio and the nation.
+This equates to an annual income of $129,924 for a family of four.
 However, Columbus contains both very wealthy and poor people as well.